Tag: success

 Psalm 49, 1 Chronicles 29:16–22, Acts 3:1–16

-Wealth and prosperity have long been a source of strife, envy, pointless striving, overwork, and abandonment of others.
+Wealth and prosperity have long been a source of strife, envy, pointless striving, overwork, and abandonment of .
 In an achievement-driven culture, it became an even greater issue as an “achievement” of wealth is measured against those whose wealth is an astronomical amount (i.e., a person valuated higher than many countries).
 With the 2007/2008 bust, wealth was replaced by influence and likes (wealth was still significantly important).
 Then Generation Z comes along, and wealth and likes are important, but significance and satisfaction have started to override the others.
-Many are saying this is a of a “spoiled” and too wealthy generation, and a generation doomed to self-inflicted misery.
-What if, however, it is instead the greatest hope of the in the United States?
+Many are saying this is a sign of a “spoiled” and too wealthy generation, and a generation doomed to self-inflicted misery.
+What if, however, it is instead the greatest of the church in the States?

 Without question, each succeeding generation has had a “higher” starting line than the previous generation.
 Yet, the likelihood that the next generation will “upward” financially is far less likely.
 This is not as bad a thing as many think it is.
-Due to this, the next generation is looking at what they can do to make a difference, and feel as if they are leading a life of significance, and the difference and significance can be as small as their neighborhood or their job.
+Due to this, the next generation is looking at what they can do to make a difference, and feel as if they are leading a of significance, and the difference and significance can be as small as their neighborhood or their job.
 This generation is also more aware of the impact their lifestyle has on the world around them.
 Being aware of your impact (both positive and negative) is very healthy.

 It is more than the healing that the man got (though it was great) or the financial and material state of the United States (though it is significant), it is the words of Peter, “…why do you stare at us, as though we had made him walk…,” or Solomon’s “…all this wealth…comes from your hand…your people who are present here joyfully and willingly to you…”